Santa Fe Catholic High School Has Been Providing Educational Excellence for Over 50 Years

 A Catholic education is a challenging education.
 High standards, strong motivation, effective discipline and an atmosphere of caring combine to foster excellence, and, a high quality of student performance is supported by the evidence.
 Recent studies continue to support the fact that Catholic schools are producing students prepared to lead in the 21st Century.

 The academic program is college preparatory.
 We emphasize those courses necessary to prepare students for the rigors of college while recognizing that each student is an individual with his or her own unique learning style.
 We are proud of our 17:1 student to teacher ratio.
-100% of our students pursue further education after graduating from Santa Fe Catholic High School.
-An average of 78% of Santa Fe students receive Bright Futures Scholarships.
+About 70% of SFC eligible students earn Bright Futures Scholarships.
 All students are required to maintain a 2.0 Grade Point Average to receive a diploma.Standardized test scores show students attending Catholic schools performed well above state and national averages; and a college acceptance rate of over 98% reflect that our students are self-disciplined, self-motivated, responsible, and creative.

 Perhaps the most impressive statistic is that 100% of our students graduate having received the solid values base that will make them good people and responsible citizens of our country.
 Students are taught to be respectful and compassionate, and emphasis is not only placed on academic achievement but on moral and spiritual growth.

 With a 21st-century approach, our teachers focus on developing creative and critical thinkers using Common Core Standards of technology.
 Students are encouraged to use collective and problem-based learning, which teaches finding solutions to real-world problems.
 New-world social skills and technology are used in the classrooms to the students’ advantage.
 SFC has been accredited by AdvancED, formerly SACS, since 1972.